 While we pause today, on Holocaust Remembrance Day to pay tribute to the millions of innocent souls who perished during one of the most despicable events in world history, let’s also pause for a brief moment and remember those whose belief in humanity tried to stop it.

-*The featured photo is from German National Archives from the deportation of the Jews of Ioannina on March 24, 1944.
+*The featured photo at the top of this article is from German National Archives from the deportation of the Jews of Ioannina on March 24, 1944.